HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>code_verifier</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
-        The code verifier corresponding to the PKCE code challenge included by the client in the authorization request, as per Section 4.5 of RFC 7636 and <a href="general.html#proof-key-for-code-exchange-pkce">Section 7.2.2</a> of this guide.
+        The code verifier corresponding to the PKCE code challenge included by the client in the authorization request, as per Section 4.5 of RFC 7636.
       </td>
     </tr>
     <tr>